There is no danger that we will ever learn too much; and there is so much to know about doing God’s will. So, let’s start with some fundamentals.

 Now I want you to know that some folks who haven’t read this record very closely (or at all), may say that Saul was saved on the road outside the city gates of Damascus.
 And perhaps you’ve heard of people claiming that they have seen Jesus in a vision and that it was wonderful and beautiful, and they were saved from their sins right on the spot.

 But let’s look at Saul’s reaction to the miracle.
 First, he didn’t jump up and down with joy, or run into town boasting about how he had just seen Jesus and had been saved.
-Instead he was down in the dirt and couldn’t see a thing; and he had to be helped up and led away by others, confused and blind.
+Instead he was kneeling in the dirt and couldn’t see; and he had to be helped up and led away by others, confused and blind.
 Second, as a result of the miracle, he was stunned enough that he didn’t eat for three days.
 His life was flipped upside down right on the spot.

 Saul was serious.
 I suspect he hit the mental repeat button and was replaying what had happened over and over in his mind.
 I sure would.
 And he was sober, penitent, and prayerful.
 And unless I’m missing something, he didn’t get that he had been “saved” when he had “seen” Jesus.